THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 All you need is a GPS device and an app, and you can start looking for geocaches.

 There are usually websites or apps that you can use to help you find them.

 And it’s a great way to get out and explore your area.

-You may be surprised with what you find.
+You may be surprised by what you find.

-Is there something that you’ve always wanted to try but never seemed to have the time?
+Is there something you’ve always wanted to try but never had the time for?

 Maybe it is learning a new language or making homemade ice cream.